HTTPArchive/almanac.httparchive.org/src/content/en/2019/compression.md

 ## Conclusion

 HTTP compression is a widely used and highly valuable feature for reducing the size of web content.
-Both gzip and brotli compression are the dominant algorithms used, and the amount of compressed content varies by content type.
+Both Gzip and Brotli compression are the dominant algorithms used, and the amount of compressed content varies by content type.
 Tools like Lighthouse can help uncover opportunities to compress content.

 While many sites are making good use of HTTP compression, there is still room for improvement, particularly for the `text/html` format that the web is built upon!
 Similarly, lesser-understood text formats like `font/ttf`, `application/json`, `text/xml`, `text/plain`, `image/svg+xml`, and `image/x-icon` may take extra configuration that many websites miss.

-At a minimum, websites should use gzip compression for all text-based resources, since it is widely supported, easily implemented, and has a low processing overhead.
-Additional savings can be found with brotli compression, although compression levels should be chosen carefully based on whether a resource can be precompressed.
+At a minimum, websites should use Gzip compression for all text-based resources, since it is widely supported, easily implemented, and has a low processing overhead.
+Additional savings can be found with Brotli compression, although compression levels should be chosen carefully based on whether a resource can be precompressed.